phunanon/uMod/README.md

 - **GlobalChat**: mirrors messages between all opted-in guilds
 - **ActivitySort**: sorts channels in a category by recent activity
 - **ChannelBan**: prevents a user from sending messages in a channel
+- **BlockGifs**: deletes messages with gifs from specified channels
 - **Note**: attaches notes to a user that all moderators can see
   - Notes are automatically attached for audit logs (ban, unban, kick, timeout, channel ban)
 - **Alerts**: sends a message to a channel reacting to a specific event